Welcome to Moraine Cay Abaco Bahamas

 Pictures of Our Cay - Pictures of our Villa - Large Picture File - Chart Room - Foxtown - Villa Rental Rates - Guest Photos - Recipes - Contact Us - Zion Baptist Church

 Welcome to Moraine Cay Villas LLC, located about 9 miles offshore and NNE of Foxtown, Little Abaco, Bahamas.
 Moraine Cay is truly one of the Crown Jewels of the Abacos.
-Situated just 130 nautical miles from Florida in the Northern Abacos, it is a remote, secluded, attractive, personal sized 30 acre tropical island resort paradise and one of the closest Abaco destinations to the U.S..
-It is served by the government operated airport near Treasure Cay, Great Abaco.
+Situated just 130 nautical miles from Florida in the Northern Abacos, it is a remote, secluded, attractive, personal sized 30 acre tropical island resort paradise and one of the closest Abaco destinations to the U.S. It is served by the government operated airport near Treasure Cay, Great Abaco.
 Bahamas customs and immigration for inbound vessels, as well as a 5000 foot private airstrip, is located on Spanish Cay about 15 miles away.

-Rental boats are available at Ronald's Rentals in Foxtown, Abaco
+For guests that are not arriving to Moraine Cay in their own vessels, rental boats are available at Ronald's Rentals in Foxtown, Abaco

 Here is a link to marinas.com that has some very high quality interactive images of our Cay.